- Find a Trail

 - Explore Trails

 - Get Involved

-Take Interstate 270 to the Page Avenue/SR 364 exit, heading west.
-On Page Avenue, take the second exit to the Maryland Heights Parkway and go north.
-At the second stop light, take a right onto Creve Coeur Mill Road.
-After the railroad crossing, the Creve Coeur Park entrance will appear on the left.
+To reach Creve Coeur Lake Memorial Park, take I-270 to the Page Ave./MO 364 exit, heading west.
+On Page Avenue, take the second exit (Exit 17) to the Maryland Heights Expy. and turn right to go north.
+At the second stoplight, turn right (east) onto Creve Coeur Mill Road.
+After the railroad crossing, the Creve Coeur Lake Memorial Park entrance will appear on the left.
 Several parking lots are available in the park.

 Good trail and well taken care of, but the traffic as a biker is super heavy especially on the boat house side.
 Not many large hills, but the traffic on it is what makes it not as enjoyable.